sysdiglabs/terraform-google-secure-for-cloud/examples/trigger-events/README.md

 # Sysdig Secure for Cloud in GCP<br/>[ Example :: Single-Project ]
 This example helps to trigger GCP Events.
 Cloud connector stack is required to be able to generate events.
-After applying the module, this will create a new sink and assign it to a new pub/subtopic. _GCP Update, Disable or Delete Sink_ event **will prompt once the module is destroyed**.
+After applying the module, this will create a new sink and assign it to a new pub/sub topic. _GCP Update, Disable or Delete Sink_ event **will prompt once the module is destroyed**.
 ```
 $ terraform apply
 $ terraform destroy